 Deciding between online and in-person training often comes down to your learning style and schedule.
 In-person workshops provide invaluable hands-on instruction and immediate feedback from an experienced instructor—something that’s crucial when learning a physical skill.
 However, online courses offer incredible flexibility.
 Many programs now offer a hybrid model or self-paced online components, like the Advanced Ashiatsu Bridge Course, which is designed as an online review.
 This allows you to study theory and review techniques on your own time, making it easier to fit continuing education into a busy work schedule.

-Earning Continuing Education Credits
+How to Earn Continuing Education (CE) Credits

 Most states require massage therapists to complete a certain number of continuing education (CE) credits to maintain their license.
 The good news is that your advanced training can often pull double duty.
 Reputable programs are typically approved by national certification boards and will clearly state how many CE credits you’ll earn upon completion.
 As Bodyworks DW notes, these continuing education courses are designed to help you learn new skills while meeting licensure requirements.
 It’s a fantastic way to invest in your professional development and stay current in your field, all while checking off a necessary box for your career.